PIYUSH-R04/Data_analysis_on_the_growth_and_distribution_of_registered_companies_in_Nepal/README.md

 ## Conclusions

-Upon close analysis, following conclusions were drawn:
+All of these visualizations revealed certain patterns and conclusions, and they are as follows:

 - The vast majority of registered corporations are privately owned.

 -  Kathmandu has the largest number of registered firms.

+-  Bagmati province is the most devleoped and Karnali province is the least developed in terms of the number of registered companies.

+-  Hilly region is the most developed and Himalayan region is the least developed in terms of the number of companies.

+-  Manang is the least developed district with just 17 registered companies and Kathmandu is the most develped district with 84994 registered firms till 2072 BS.

+-  During early years, Sankhuwasabha was a popular hub for company registration which is a district located in the Himalayan region.

 -  The number of firms have expanded tremendously from 2002 to 2072 BS and will presumably keep expanding in years to come.

-- Correlation coefficient of 0.772 shows a strong positive correlation.
+- Correlation coefficient of 0.773 shows a strong positive correlation.
 This indicates that the number of companies will continue to grow as the year progresses.

 ## Acknowledgement